Find a User in Active Directory or Reset Password – Command Line

 Browse the Data Store.

-Create a folder to upload the zip file to, and upload it.
+Create a folder on Data Store to upload the zip file to, and upload it.

 Enable SSH to the host from the host itself or through vCenter.